hyperledger/aries-mediator-service/afj/README.md

 # Setup and Run

 This repo comes with a [.devContainer](../.devcontainer) that will allow you to build and run AFJ based src.
-It's added because AFJ requries some Indy libraries that can be a hastel to build.
+It's added because AFJ requires some Indy libraries that can be a hassle to build.
 All the steps below work from the devContainer.
-The resulting AFJ mediator image will be placed on your local machine - no inside the devcontainer.
+The resulting AFJ mediator image will be placed on your local machine - no inside the devContainer.

 You're not meant to run production work load with `ts-node` so this project tries to get you off on the right foot by using `gulp` to orcestrate the build, which will transpile `.ts` to `.js`.